eclipsevortex/SubVortex/README.md

 Use `-h` to see the options

 ## ⚙️ Neuron Management <a id="neuron-management"></a>

+⚠️ **Manual Service Management — Use with Caution**

+While SubVortex provides CLI scripts to manage miners and validators manually, this approach is intended only for advanced users or for debugging purposes.
+For production environments, please use the SubVortex Auto Upgrader to:
+- Automatically handle upgrades, rollbacks, and migrations
+- Keep services up-to-date and running reliably
+- Minimize risk of misconfiguration or downtime

+❗ Managing neuron services manually means you are fully responsible for infrastructure stability, update coordination, and service integrity.

+➡️ Unless you have a strong reason, we highly recommend switching to the Auto Upgrader.

 This section explains the different action you can execute on a miner and/or validator.